 However don’t get me wrong, not every opportunity online pays peanuts.
 There are actually many ways to make a full-time income online, but in order to do so you must be prepared to put in the work required to make it happen, because you are just going to make that kind of money with ease.

-If you are interested in learning how to build a good income online though then I highly recommend you check out Wealthy Affiliate as it’s there that you’ll be able to get access to free training on how to get started…
+If you are interested in learning how to build a good income online though then I highly recommend you check out Commission Academy as it’s there that you’ll be able to get access to free training on how to get started…

 And on top of that you can also check out my own guide on how I make money here.